Before Your Admission

 Pre-admission Process

-• When you need to stop eating and drinking.
+• When to stop eating and drinking.

 Please note that Mercy Hospital does not organise convalescent care, however we may be able to put you in touch with support services who can help.